ngaut/stackvm/spec.md

 }
 ```

-### 3.5 jmp_if
+### 3.5 jmp
-- **Purpose**: Conditionally jumps to specified sequence numbers based on the evaluation of a condition using the LLM.
+- **Purpose**: Jumps to a specified sequence number based on an optional condition.
 - **Parameters**:
-  - `condition_prompt`: The prompt to evaluate the condition. **Must respond with a JSON object in the following format:**
+  - `condition_prompt` (optional): The prompt to evaluate the condition.
+If provided, the LLM evaluates whether to jump. **Must respond with a JSON object in the following format:**
     ```json
     {
       "result": boolean,